travis-ci/docs-travis-ci-com/user/speeding-up-the-build.md

     script: "bundle exec rake test:$TEST_SUITE"

-Travis will determine the build matrix based on the environment variables and schedule two builds to run.
+Travis CI will determine the build matrix based on the environment variables and schedule two builds to run.

 The neat part about this setup is that the unit test suite is usually going to